LUMCMRI/mri_safety_cases/en_US/technical.md

 ## Spatial gradient

-In the safety information of the implant manufacturer one often finds a limit for the spatial gradient.
+In the safety information provided by the implant manufacturer one often finds a limit for the spatial gradient.
-This is not about the gradient system of the scanner but about the change of the main magnetic field strength \\(B_0\\) in space: when moving around or inside the magnet the field strength will be different from location to location.
+This is not referring to the gradient system of the scanner but about the change of the main magnetic field strength (B_0) in space: when moving around or inside the magnet the field strength will be different from location to location.
 Between any two points in space there will be a gradual change (= gradient or \\( \Delta B_0 \\)) in field strength.
 This gradient is expressed in Tesla per meter (T/m).
 The magnet pulling force on an object is proportional to